Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 Dancers are skilled at looking for patterns in choreography and use these patterns to remember movement.

-Creating a Maths and Dance lesson
+Creating a Mathematics and Dance lesson

 Educationalists like Dewey, Montessori and Whitehead have identified movement as an effective way to promote learning (Evangelopoulou, 2014).
 Thurston (1994) believed that people were able to think on a larger scale when using spatial imagery.
 This was later supported by the work of Watson (2005) who investigated the ‘use of kinaesthetic experiences associated with dance.